runpod/docs/docs/serverless/github-integration.md

 :::

-## Clone an Endpoint

-One benefit of using RunPod's GitHub integration is it makes iteration with your Serverless code easier.

-You can clone an Endpoint and select a new branch for RunPod to watch.
-This helps unlock working in branches in your organization.

-For example, you can have an endpoint named `prod` that watches `main` and another endpoint named `testing` that watches the branch named `feature-release`.

-This way you don't test your Endpoints in production while maintaining control of each environment's GPU, Worker count, and more.

-Select your Endpoint and choose **Clone Endpoint** and update the configuration from that options page.
+## Multiple Environments

+GitHub Integration enables streamlined development workflows for your Serverless endpoints.
+By cloning endpoints and connecting them to different branches, you can maintain separate environments for testing and production.

+For instance:

+- Production endpoint tracking the `main` branch
+- Staging endpoint tracking the `dev` branch

+Each environment maintains independent GPU and worker configurations.
+To set this up, select **Clone Endpoint** and modify the repository branch setting.
+This ensures safe testing while maintaining full control over your deployment environments.

 ## Status